-- °15 pages or less, not including any certified exhibits from the court file you may want to attach.
-(The Superior Court will have the records from the trial court proceedings.) - °Typed or printed (one side of the page only) - ° White paper (8.5 by 11 inches) - ° If you are typing your Memorandum, double space - ° If you are handwriting your Memorandum, please keep in mind that the Court has the right to disregard it if it cannot read your handwriting
+- ° 15 pages or less, not including any exhibits you may want to attach.
+(The Superior Court will have the records from the trial court proceedings.) - ° Typed or printed (one side of the page only) - ° White paper (8.5 by 11 inches) - ° If you are typing your Memorandum, double space - ° If you are handwriting your Memorandum, please keep in mind that the Court has the right to disregard it if it cannot read your handwriting.

-What your Memorandum Must Include:
+What Your Memorandum Must Include:

-- 1) The Facts: a short statement of the facts of your case.
-You should support your factual statements with references to the Record on Appeal. - For example: If you want the Superior Court to consider the testimony of a particular witness, you should identify the page and line of the transcript where the testimony appears. - If you are allowed to submit a copy of the CD or audio-tape instead of a transcript, you should identify where the testimony appears in the records. - 2) Your Argument: a short statement explaining the reasons you believe the traffic court's decision is incorrect.
+1) The Facts: a short statement of the facts of your case.
+You should support your factual statements with references to the Record on Appeal.

+For example: If you want the Superior Court to consider the testimony of a particular witness, in your Memorandum you should identify the page and line of the transcript where the testimony appears.

+- If you are allowed to submit a copy of the CD or audio-tape instead of a transcript, you should identify where the testimony appears in the recording. - 2) Your Argument: a short statement explaining the reasons you believe the lower court's decision is incorrect.
 This is where you should include references to the applicable statutes, court rules, and case law. - 3) Your Conclusion: a statement explaining exactly what you are asking the Superior Court to do.

-You cannot attach evidence ("exhibits") to the Memorandum if you did not already present this evidence to the traffic court.
+You cannot attach evidence ("exhibits") to the Memorandum for the Superior Court if you did not already present this evidence to the lower court.